 Panelized Wall System

-The DRICORE SMARTWALL system combines foam insulation and ready-to-paint drywall in the form of interlocking panels that go up several times faster than any stick-framed stud walls.
-But speed is not the main reason I like this stuff.
+The DRICORE SMARTWALL system combines foam insulation and ready-to-paint drywall in the form of interlocking panels.
+They go up several times faster than any stick-framed stud walls, but speed is not the main reason I like this system.
 SMARTWALL is much less susceptible to moisture problems because it doesn’t actually touch the foundation walls.
 Instead, each panel is anchored to narrow wood strips at the floor and ceiling, with the panels themselves pulled back a small distance from masonry foundation walls.
 The house Katherine rented would have had fresh smelling air if SMARTWALL panels had been used, but for do-it-yourselfers there’s an additional advantage.
 It takes way less skill to put up basement wall panels than it does to frame a wall and insulate it in the old fashioned way.
 One reason for this is the way the interior faces of SMARTWALL panels are finished.

 The Foam Advantage